GeekInTheNorth/GeekInTheNorth.github.io/_posts/2025-08-31-simple-feature-flags-in-optimizely-cms.md

 }
 ```

-!TODO : Add a CMS 12 version

 Both integrations had options that were configurable on a Site Settings content type and introduced new properties and options on the Listing Page content type.
 This meant that I needed to conditionally hide properties based on a feature flag.
-To make this possible, I created a attribute that inherited from the `[ScaffoldColumn(false)]` attribute:
+To make this possible, I created a attribute that inherited from the `[ScaffoldColumn(bool)]` attribute:

 ```c#
 [AttributeUsage(AttributeTargets.Property | AttributeTargets.Field, AllowMultiple = false)]